harshith-gowrachari/harshith-gowrachari.github.io/_pages/educationexperience.md

 ======
 * Ph.D in Mathematical Analysis, Modelling and Applications, International School for Advanced Studies, Trieste, Italy (2022-2025)
 * MSc in Aerospace Engineering, Major in Advanced Aerodynamics and Propulsion, ISAE-SUPAERO, Toulouse, France (2018-2020)
-* Bachelor of Engineering in Aeronautical Engineering, NMIT, Bengaluru, India (2014-2018)
+* Bachelor of Engineering in Aeronautical Engineering, Nitte Meenakshi Institute of Technology, Bengaluru, India (2014-2018)